-On March 8, 2023, we announced a 7% increase in our quarterly dividend per share of common stock from \$0.75 to \$0.80, which is effective for dividends payable after March 23, 2023.
 We currently intend to continue to use cash dividends as a means of returning capital to stockholders, subject to capital availability and our view that cash dividends are in the best interests of our stockholders, among other factors.
 Additional information regarding our capital returns is provided in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 4.
 Capital Stock."

 Debt.
 During the second quarter of fiscal 2023, we amended our Revolving Credit Facility, which provides for unsecured revolving facility loans, swing line loans and letters of credit in an aggregate amount of up to \$4.3 billion (compared to \$4.5 billion prior to the amendment), which expires on December 8, 2025.
-At March 26, 2023, no amounts were outstanding under the Revolving Credit Facility.
+At June 25, 2023, no amounts were outstanding under the Revolving Credit Facility.
+Additional information regarding our outstanding debt is provided in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 5.
+Debt."

 Income Taxes.
 Beginning in fiscal 2023, for federal income tax purposes, we are required to capitalize and amortize domestic research and development expenditures over five years and foreign research and development expenditures over fifteen years (such expenditures were previously deducted as incurred).
 Our cash flows from operations will be adversely affected due to significantly higher cash tax payments.
 We estimate the additional cash tax impact related to fiscal 2023 to be approximately \$1.1 billion.
-Due to the recent announcement by the IRS, our remaining current year U.S. federal income tax-payment deadlines have been postponed until October 2023.
+Due to an announcement by the IRS, our remaining current year U.S. federal income tax-payment deadlines have been postponed until October 2023.
 Additional information regarding our income taxes is provided in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 3.
 Income Taxes."

 Additional Capital Requirements.
 Expected working and other capital requirements are described in our 2022 Annual Report on Form 10-K in "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."
-At March 26, 2023, other than for the changes disclosed in the "Notes to Condensed Consolidated Financial Statements", "Looking Forward" and "Liquidity and Capital Resources" in this Quarterly Report, there have been no other material changes to our expected working and other capital requirements described in our 2022 Annual Report on Form 10-K.
+At June 25, 2023, other than for the changes disclosed in the "Notes to Condensed Consolidated Financial Statements", "Looking Forward" and "Liquidity and Capital Resources" in this Quarterly Report, there have been no other material changes to our expected working and other capital requirements described in our 2022 Annual Report on Form 10-K.